-The permittee is responsible for establishing an efficiency for the LSC and the nuclide in question.
-Contact the EHSD for assistance, if necessary.
+The Permit Holder is responsible for establishing an efficiency for the LSC and the nuclide in question.
+Contact EHS-RSS for assistance, if necessary.

-If a ratemeter instrument (such as a GM survey meter) is used to measure the removable contamination, the MDA can be estimated by taking twice the time constant (which may be referred to as the response time in the meter instruction manual) of the meter as the counting time and using the relationship:
+Note: If a ratemeter instrument (such as a GM survey meter) is used to measure the removable contamination, the MDA can be estimated by taking twice the time constant (which may be referred to as the response time in the meter instruction manual) of the meter as the counting time and using the relationship: